-opendix 4G at the same time as it lodges its annual report with ASX. an ASX Listing to include in its annual report either a corporate L of the page on its website where such a statement is located.
-The ntity has followed the recommendations set by the ASX Corporate wed a recommendation for any part of the reporting period, its corporate the period during which it was not followed and state its reasons for not ractices it adopted in lieu of the recommendation during that period.
+Listing Rule 4.10.3 requires an entity that is included in the official list as an ASX Listing to include in its annual report either a corporate governance statement that meets the requirements of that rule or the URL of the page on its website where such a statement is located.
+The corporate governance statement must disclose the extent to which the entity has followed the recommendations set by the ASX Corporate Governance Council during the reporting period.
+If the entity has not followed a recommendation for any part of the reporting period, its corporate governance statement must separately identify that recommendation and the period during which it was not followed and state its reasons for not following the recommendation and what (if any) alternative governance practices it adopted in lieu of the recommendation during that period.

-ernance statement on its website rather than in its annual report, it must ne time as it lodges its annual report with ASX.
-The corporate governance nent for the purposes of rule 4.10.3.
+Under Listing Rule 4.7.4, if an entity chooses to include its corporate governance statement on its website rather than in its annual report, it must lodge a copy of the corporate governance statement with ASX at the same time as it lodges its annual report with ASX.
+The corporate governance statement must be current as at the effective date specified in that statement for the purposes of Listing Rule 4.10.3.